 Is now the right time to buy in the Greek property market?

-So, what kind of houses in Greece for €250,000 can I find?
+So, what kind of properties in Greece for the average UK house price can I find?

 All around the country, from the islands to the Peloponnese and even Athens itself, you can find beautiful homes for €250,000.
 Here are some of the best.

 Planning to head out to see properties in Greece once travel restarts?
 Don’t miss your copy of the free Viewing Trip Guide.
 It explains exactly what to look out for and how to make it a success.

 Argolis: beautiful views over the Argolis Gulf

 What a view to wake up to every morning!
 This four-bedroom property could make a fantastic home and business opportunity, with the ground floor of the main house configured as a separate two-bedroom apartment which could easily be rented out as a holiday let.
 The covered verandah has a wonderful panorama over the Argolis Gulf, and the paved garden area would be perfect to add a swimming pool.

 The property is being sold ‘key-ready’, with all furniture included, including a beautiful oak kitchen.
 The city of Nafplio is just 17km away, and you’re just a few hundred metres away from the beach.

 Saronic Gulf: detached house with pool in the hills of Old Epidaurus